mbkrafft/IN1000/README.md

 # IN1000

-Svar på obligatoriske innleveringer og trixløsninger
+Notater og svar på trixløsninger til IN1000